Earl of Arundel

 Earl of Arundel is a title of nobility in England, and one of the oldest extant in the English peerage.
-It is currently held by the Duke of Norfolk, and is used (along with the Earl of Surrey) by his heir apparent as a courtesy title.
+It is currently held by the Duke of Norfolk, and it is used (along with the earldom of Surrey) by his heir apparent as a courtesy title.

+History

 The earldom was created in 1138 or 1139 for the French baron William d'Aubigny.
 Its origin was the earlier grant by Henry I to his second wife, Adeliza of Louvain, of the forfeited honour of Arundel, which included the castle and a large portion of Sussex.
 After his death, she married William, who thus became master of the lands, and who from about the year 1141 is variously styled earl of Sussex, of Chichester, or of Arundel.
 His first known appearance as an earl is at Christmas 1141.
 Until the mid-13th century, the earls were also frequently known as Earl of Sussex, until this title fell into disuse.
 At about the same time, the earldom fell to the originally Breton FitzAlan family, a younger branch of which went on to become the Stuart family, which later ruled Scotland and England.

 A tradition arose that the holder of Arundel Castle should automatically be Earl of Arundel, and this was formally confirmed by King Henry VI.
 An Act of Parliament in 1627 confirmed this designation, and retrospectively applied the earldom to the lords of Arundel, some authorities holding that the earldom stretched back to the reign of Richard I (specifically 1189).
 However, this designation was not always followed.
 Some of the lords of Arundel were never addressed as earls during their lifetimes, but nevertheless are counted and numbered as earls here.
 Other sources may not include some of the earls listed below, and may consider the earldom to have been created more than once.

 In his 1834 book on the earls of Arundel, M. A. Tierney (chaplain to the duke of Norfolk) maintains that the first incarnation of the earldom was with the House of Montgomery.
 Roger of Montgomery, 1st Earl of Shrewsbury was one of William the Conqueror's top generals, and William bestowed on him, amongst several hundred other manors, the property at Arundel, with the charge to fortify it with a castle.
 Montgomery is believed to have built the motte that survives to this day, and is thought to have built a wooden keep on it, overlooking the river Arun.
 Montgomery and two of his sons are counted by many as being the first incarnation of the earldom, but are often not counted amongst the earls.